-Willie Nelson may be a national treasure nowadays, but the long-haired outlaw almost called it quits plenty of times.
+Willie Nelson may be a national treasure nowadays, but the long-haired country music outlaw almost called it quits plenty of times.
 In fact, he did call it quits at least once in 1972.

 But just a few short years later, a classic country tune completely saved his career and launched him into household name status.
 And ironically enough, it was a song that had already existed for decades.

 A Writer Looking to Break Out

 Nelson’s initial success came almost exclusively as a writer.
 He’d been on the scene since around 1956, the time of his first recording.
 But his attempts at being an artist almost always resulted in requiring second jobs and odd arrangements.

 Nelson took gigs as a house singer and a radio DJ.
 He washed dishes and even famously sold encyclopedias.
 Anything to support his music habit, which he continued to feed with off-hand recordings and instructor jobs.

 Finally, Nelson decided to spring for Nashville in 1960.
 He was looking for a receptive audience to his own sound.
 But what he found was a community of songwriters who would befriend him and help further shape his writing.